Capitol Steps: Obama years

 They released several albums during the Obama administration, including Mock the Vote, How to Succeed in Congress without Really Lying, Fiscal Shades of Gray, Take the Money and Run for President, Desperate Housemembers, Liberal Shop of Horrors, and Obama Mia.

 Trump years

 They released Orange Is the New Barack in 2017.

 Biden years

 On January 25, 2021, an update on the Capitol Steps website indicated that "the Capitol Steps are planning to turn off the stage lights".

-As of 2022, several performers of the Capitol Steps were performing under the name DC’s Reflecting Fools.
-The new group blends new songs with classic Capitol Steps material.
-By October 2023, the group was using the name Capitol Fools.
+In 2022, several former Capitol Steps began performing under the name DC’s Reflecting Fools.
+The new group blended new songs written by Mark Eaton with some classic Capitol Steps material.
+In September 2026, DC’s Reflecting Fools was using the name The Capitol Fools.